 Industrial robotics is currently at the forefront of the gesture controller application industry, leading to exciting advancements.
 Previously, human operators had to rely on cumbersome interfaces to control robots during production processes.
 As a result, robots were designed with these limited systems in mind.
 However, with the introduction of gesture controllers, robots can now accurately mimic the body movements of technicians.
 This breakthrough allows operators to carry out manufacturing and maintenance tasks with unprecedented levels of precision.

 Why does this matter?
 For many reasons, actually.

-Robots are often used in hazardous situations where human workers would be at risk if they were to manually complete industrial tasks.
-Nuclear reactors, underwater oil pumping facilities, and oil or gas installations in sub-Arctic conditions are the kind of extreme environments where it would be more suitable for engineers to control robots remotely, rather than be there in person.
-At the same time, robots can lower the risk of errors, while allowing for total flexibility and reducing accidents – a real win-win situation.
+Robots are frequently employed in hazardous situations where human workers would be at risk if they were performing industrial tasks manually.
+Examples of such extreme environments include nuclear reactors, underwater oil pumping facilities, and oil or gas installations in sub-Arctic conditions.
+In these scenarios, it is more suitable for engineers to remotely control robots rather than being physically present.
+Additionally, the use of robots can effectively minimize risk and enhance safety measures in these environments.

-Where do wearables fit into the Industrial Robotic story?
+Where do wearables fit into the Industrial Robotics story?

 TACTIGON enters the scene as a key player in this space.
 While robotics plays a vital role in the growing automation sector, and it’s widely recognized, the integration of wearables into this field is still in its nascent stage.
 Despite substantial investments by companies and governments in initiatives like exoskeletons to improve worker strength and safety, these technologies are perpetually on the brink of commercialization, as highlighted by the UK government.
 Hence, now is the opportunity to develop mid-sized wearable robotics specifically designed for real-world industrial environments.